marianapatcosta/ny-times-news-app/README.md

 # New York Times News App

-Simple News App fetching news data from the New York Times API.
+Simple News Web App fetching news data from the New York Times API.
 Developed using Vue3 with JavaScript SCSS, Vuex, JEST and Cypress.

 ## Project setup